 - That a deadly weapon was used during the act

 - That the assault was committed with intention to commit a felony against the defendant

 Being charged with assault and battery, or escalated assault and battery charges can be a scary, confusing experience.
-The attorneys at Smith and Eulo law firm have a wealth of legal knowledge and courtroom experience to draw from when defending clients from assault and battery charges.
+The Tampa criminal defense attorneys at Smith and Eulo law firm have a wealth of legal knowledge and courtroom experience to draw from when defending clients from assault and battery charges.

-If you have been accused of an assault and battery crime in Tampa, contact Smith and Eulo law firm today we are experienced assault and battery defense attorneys in the area.
+If you have been accused of an assault and battery crime in Tampa, FL contact Smith and Eulo law firm today we are experienced assault and battery defense attorneys in the area.
 Call now for your free consultation: 813-359-8667